facebook/react-native-website/docs/contributing.md

 If you intend to change the public API, or make any non-trivial changes to the implementation, we recommend [filing an issue](https://github.com/facebook/react-native/issues/new?title=%5BProposal%5D) that includes `[Proposal]` in the title.
 This lets us reach an agreement on your proposal before you put significant effort into it.
 These types of issues should be rare.
 If you have been contributing to the project long enough, you will probably already have access to the [React Native Core Contributors](https://www.facebook.com/groups/reactnativeoss/) Facebook Group, where this sort of discussion is usually held.

-If you're only fixing a bug, it's fine to submit a pull request right away but we still recommend to file an issue detailing what you're fixing.
+If you're only fixing a bug, it's fine to submit a pull request right away, but we still recommend filing an issue detailing what you're fixing.
 This is helpful in case we don't accept that specific fix but want to keep track of the issue.

 ### Sending a pull request